HifiMule/HifiMule/docs/project-overview.md

 - **Dirty-flag recovery**: if sync is interrupted, the manifest is marked dirty; on next connect the UI shows a Repair workflow to reconcile missing/orphaned files
 - **Write-temp-rename atomicity**: MSC backend writes to a `.tmp` file then renames, preventing partial writes
 - **FAT32/Rockbox path constraints**: paths are sanitized to ≤255 chars/component, ≤250 total (Windows MAX_PATH), with illegal characters replaced

+### Desktop playback
+- **Play from the library**: start a whole album or preview an individual track without first copying it to a portable device
+- **Listening queue**: add tracks to the queue, inspect listening history and upcoming tracks, then reorder or remove upcoming entries
+- **Transport controls**: pause/resume, previous/next, stop, seek, retry failed preparation, and return from a preview to the interrupted session
+- **Output selection**: choose an available audio output; the selected endpoint is retained safely and playback recovers predictably when an output disappears
+- **Native controls**: operating-system media controls continue to control the daemon-owned session while the main window is closed

 ### Multi-device
 - Multiple devices can be connected simultaneously (stored in a `HashMap` keyed by mount path)